CraftAcademy/library-challenge/README.md

 RSpec installed and initialized.

-Download the requiered gems (If download doesn't get through due error, please delete file:Gemfile.lock and try again.)
+Download the requiered gems with blundle install (If download doesn't get through due error, please delete file:Gemfile.lock and try again.)

 The project so far has passed the following test successfully.